hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 (Requires an AMI version `201709-1` or later)

-The Vault instance used by Private Terraform Enterprise self-manages its unseal key by default.
+The Vault instance used by Terraform Enterprise self-manages its unseal key by default.
 This unseal key is stored in a KMS-encrypted file on S3 and is downloaded by the instance on boot to automatically unseal Vault.